 The Southgate Affordable Attainable Housing Advisory Committee will meet monthly or as determined by the Committee, at a date to be determined by the members.
-Meetings will be held virtually until such times as it is safe to meet in person at a Southgate Municipal building.
+Meetings may be held in person or virtually or a combination of both and in accordance with Policy No. 86 - Electronic Participation Policy. will be held virtually until such times as it is safe to meet in person at a Southgate Municipal building.